DavtabaseDave/DentistryDocx/Intro/How-To-Add-Edit-DTSX-Packages.md

 that appears select an available SqlCommand from the drop down then click the `...` button to bring up the Expression Editor:
  ![Expression_Editor.PNG](/.attachments/Expression_Editor-e6df5edf-c175-4018-af9e-984ca6548cfc.PNG)
+Unless you wish to dynamically select the Table, **DO NOT** use the TableOrViewName options

 ### Expression Builder